dub-em/youtube-video-analysis/README.md

               output: translated subtitle chunk in English (set)'''
       ```

     + Note: There are currently 7 categories (stated in the project requirements) of text analysis conducted using OpenAI's GPT model.
-These categories are processed in parallel using two functions; "text_set_analyzer" and "text_sing_analyzer".
-The list of categories are split into sublists using the number of available cores/nodes.
-These sublists are processed in a parallel manner, with each sublist processed using the "text_set_analyzer" function.
-Each sublist sent to the "text_set_analyzer" function is then processed in a mulithreaded manner using the "text_sing_analyzer" which calls the GPT function to conduct the text analysis.
+These categories are processed in parallel using one function; "text_sing_analyzer".
+The list of categories are processed in a mulithreaded manner using the "text_sing_analyzer" which calls the GPT function to conduct the text analysis.

-    + ```python
-      >>> def text_set_analyzer(sublist):
-              '''This function takes in a sublist of categories of text analysis
-              and then processes it in a parallel manner (Multithreaded).

-              input: subset of text analysis categories (list)
-              output: result of text analysis for each category (dictionary)'''
-      ```

     + ```python
       >>> def text_sing_analyzer(input_set):